victorbiga/engineering-management/README.md

 Quotes:

-* "The best time to plant a tree was 20 years ago.
-The second best time is now", Chinese proverb
+* "The best time to plant a tree was twenty years ago.
+The second best time is now", Chinese proverb.
+* "A ship in harbor is safe, but that is not what ships are made for.", John A Shedd.

 ## Onboarding new team members